 So, what should you do if you face discrimination at work, or in any other part of life, as the result of a diagnosis of PTSD?
 [Read more…]

 Friend, Flight, Fight, Freeze, Flop?
-Anne Marie McKinley (a Midwife and Birth Trauma Specialist at Afterthoughts NI) now takes us through the why and how in her fifth instalment in this series.
+Anne Marie McKinley (a Midwife and Birth Trauma Specialist) now takes us through the why and how in her fifth instalment in this series.

 The Trauma Response and Childbirth